lightalchemist/colorize-image/README.md

 ## Further improvements

-The code requires solving a sparse linear system `Lx = b` where `L` is a Laplacian matrix with shape `N x N`.
+The code needs to solve a sparse linear system `Lx = b` where `L` is a Laplacian matrix with shape `N x N`, where `N` is the number of pixels in the grayscale image.
-This means we can possibly exploit recent developments in solving this type of system in near linear time to solve this problem even faster.
-For e.g., we can use the [LAMG](https://code.google.com/archive/p/lamg/) solver in place of Eigen3's biconjugate gradient solver.
+Over the past decade, a lot of research has centered around solving this particular problem to a point where it can be solved in near linear time.

+One way to speed up the current code is to replace the existing biconjugate gradient solver with one of the fast Laplacian solvers from the [LAMG](https://code.google.com/archive/p/lamg/) project.

+In particular, the paper
+[Efficient Preconditioning of Laplacian Matrices for Computer Graphics.
+Dilip Krishnan Raanan Fattal Rick Szeliski ACM Transactions on Graphics (Proc.
+SIGGRAPH 2013)](https://www.microsoft.com/en-us/research/publication/efficient-preconditioning-of-laplacian-matrices-for-computer-graphics/) describes how these solvers can be applied to this particular colorization formulation as well as other image processing problems.

-Additional details can be found in Nisheeth K. Vishnoi's [book](https://theory.epfl.ch/vishnoi/Lxb-Web.pdf) as well as the [website on Laplacian](https://sites.google.com/a/yale.edu/laplacian/) curated by Prof Daniel Spielman.
+Additional details on solving this type of problem can be found in Prof Nisheeth K. Vishnoi's [book](https://theory.epfl.ch/vishnoi/Lxb-Web.pdf) and the [website on Laplacian](https://sites.google.com/a/yale.edu/laplacian/) managed by Prof Daniel Spielman's group.

 ## Copyright